 Over the years, I have canceled my Audible subscriptions so many times, for so many reasons.

 Now, before we get to the technical part, be aware that you cannot keep your Audible credits once you cancel your membership!
-Make sure you spend them all before you go through the cancelation process.
+Make sure you spend them all before you go through the cancellation process.

 But don’t worry, you keep all the Audible books you already bought!
 And, of course, you can join again at any time.
 You will still have access to your account and your audiobook library.

 Once you cancel and your membership runs out, you won’t get any monthly Audible credits anymore, and you will lose access to the Audible Plus catalog until you sign up again.
+Any Audible Plus books you borrowed will be removed from your library automatically.

 To cancel my Audible subscription, I navigate to the upper right corner where it says “Hi, Eline” and click on that link.
 Now a menu opens up showing my current membership status.